GANitak/community/community.hachyderm.io/content/en/docs/moderation/actions-and-appeals/_index.md

 for your account type (bots, companies, etc.) then you _should_ file an appeal.

-#### When to appeal
+#### When to appeal ?

-If the reason that your account was flagged for a rules violation was incorrect, you _should_ file an appeal.
+If the reason that your account was flagged for a rule violation was incorrect, you _should_ file an appeal.
 We again ask for patience and understanding as we work with you to correct our mistake in that case.